What is widescreen TV?

 If you have an old square (4:3) TV you may have noticed black lines at the top and bottom of the screen are visible more often.
 That's the only noticeable difference.
 However, if you have a digital receiver and a widescreen TV, you can now see the 'full picture'.

-Most TV programmes are now produced in 16:9 so the 4:3 TV loses some of the picture (as in this Spooks example.
-Notice one actor is 'cut-off' on the 4:3 image).
+Most TV programmes are now produced in 16:9 so the 4:3 TV loses some of the picture (Look at the 'Spooks' example below- notice one actor is 'cut-off' on the 4:3 image).